 We are a Catholic parish K-8 school that fosters academic excellence in the context of a family-oriented community.
 We invite you visit our campus to learn more about us and connect with our staff at one of our upcoming admissions tours or information evenings.

-Friday Tours: Friday School Tours.
-Please call the school to reserve a spot for a Friday Tour at (510) 526-4744.
+Friday Tours: Friday School Tours beginning in September: Please call the school to reserve a spot for a Friday Tour at (510) 526-4744.
 Our Friday Tours begin at 9:00 AM.

-Information Nights: Throughout the fall, a monthly 6pm Zoom presentation is followed by information from teachers, current parents and junior high students.
-Please complete the reservation form below, call 510-526-4744, or email firstname.lastname@example.org if you would like to join us.
+Information Nights: Information nights are held once a month from October through January.
+A 6pm Zoom presentation will be followed by information from teachers, current parents and junior high students.
+Please call 510-526-4744, or email firstname.lastname@example.org if you would like to join us.

 Information Night Reservation Form: Click Here to make your reservation.